zentrope/embed/doc/reference.md

 > Return a new hash-map adding each `k/v` pair to the old
 > `hash-map`.
 Setting `k` to `nil` deletes the map entry.

+(__hsets__ m) → list of list

+> Returns a list of tuples consisting of the key value pairs in the
+> map.
+Not guaranteed to be in any particular order.

 (__hset-in__ m '(k<sub>1</sub> ... k<sub>n</sub>) v) → hash-map

 > Set value of k<sub>n</sub> to val `v`, creating intermediate paths